adbuerger/casiopeia/doc/install.rst

 CasADi
 ^^^^^^

-After installing Python(x,y), a recent version of `CasADi <http://casadi.org>`_ (>= 2.4.0-rc2) needs to be installed on your system.
+For casiopeia to work correctly, you need `CasADi <http://casadi.org>`_  version >= 3.x to be installed on your system.
 Installation instructions for CasADi can be found  `here <https://github.com/casadi/casadi/wiki/InstallationInstructions>`_.
-You can simpy use `"Option 1: Download a binary installation" <https://github.com/casadi/casadi/wiki/InstallationInstructions#option-1-download-a-binary-installation-recommended>`_ and download and unpack e. g. `this archive <http://sourceforge.net/projects/casadi/files/CasADi/2.4.1/windows/casadi-py27-np1.9.1-v2.4.1.zip/download>`_, which is compatible with the previous Python(x,y) installation.

 After unpacking the archive, go to :code:`My Computer > Properties > Advanced System Settings > Environment Variables`.
 If a variable :code:`PYTHONPATH` already exists, apply the full path to the CasADi folder to the end of the variable value, and separate this new path from the ones already contained by :code:`;`.
 If :code:`PYTHONPATH` does not yet exist on the system, create a new environmental variable with this name, and fill in the path to the unpacked CasADi folder.